 - Audio Frequency (AF) Amplifier

 - Video Frequency Amplifier

-Depending on the inter-stage coupling amplifiers have three types –
+Depending on the inter-stage coupling, there are three types of BJT amplifiers –

 - R-C coupled amplifier